 Healthcare workers 7 times as likely to have severe COVID-19 as other workers

-The study, which is published in the journal Occupational & Environmental Medicine, found those with jobs in the social care and transport sectors are twice as likely to have severe COVID-19, emphasising the need to ensure that essential (key) workers are adequately protected against the infection, say the researchers.
+In addition, those with jobs in the social care and transport sectors were twice as likely to do so, emphasising the need to ensure that essential (key) workers are adequately protected against the infection.

 So far, few studies have looked at the differences in the risk of developing severe COVID-19 infection between different groups of workers.
 While it’s known that those working in healthcare roles are at heightened risk, it’s not clear what the risks might be for those working in other sectors.

 The researchers therefore compared the risk of developing severe COVID-19 infection in essential and non-essential workers, drawing on linked data from the UK Biobank study (2006-10), COVID-19 test results from Public Health England, and recorded deaths for the period 16 March to 26 July 2020.

 The UK Biobank is a long term study tracking the factors potentially influencing the development of disease in around half a million middle and older age adults.

 Severe infection was defined as a positive test result for SARS-CoV-2, the virus responsible for COVID-19, while in hospital, or death attributable to the virus.

 The study included 120,075 employees aged 49-64.
 Of these, 35,127 (29%) were classified as essential workers: healthcare (9%); social care and education (11%); ‘other’ to include police and those working in transport and food preparation (9%)